 bound firm in toxic anguish

-Depression will kill you.
+Depression can be deadly.
 I see depression as an evil wandering black hole seeking to devour life.
 It uses all sorts of tactics like reminding you in elaborate detail… over and over… any and all mistakes you’ve made in your lifetime.
 It also likes to tenderize you with thoughts of unworthiness, making you believe that you do not deserve to live.

 Another heart wrenching tactic is to take the joy out of the things that you love to do making you further feel inadequate unable to create and socialize.

 Bipolar depression stems from malfunctioning brain chemistry so there isn’t necessarily an outside stimulus or tangible reason for it.
 However, there are certain triggers that help feed depressed thinking.
-Weather, bad news, bad experience, a failure, the list is not short.
+Bad weather, bad news, bad experience, a failure, the list is not short.
 Self isolation is a major symptom.
-Please seek help if depression worsens.
-I have lots of good reasons to be a happy person but sometimes I’m fighting a battle.
+Please seek help if depression sets in.

 darkness creeps